Flexacoin 1-Day Trading Volume Reaches $25,643.00 (FXC)

 According to CryptoCompare, “Flexa is an app designed to allow users performing cryptocurrency payments in stores, through their mobile device.
 With support for Bitcoin, Ether, Bitcoin Cash, and Litecoin, Flexa instantly converts crypto into the pretended Fiat value at the current market rate.
 Flexacoin is an Ethereum-based (ERC-20) cryptocurrency developed by Flexa.
 It can be used as a medium to exchange value, as well as to access special features on the mobile app.
 Flexacoin was introduced in 2018 as an instant collateralization for digital asset transactions.
 In the years since, the decentralized finance landscape has evolved dramatically, leading Flexacoin to evolve.
 On Tuesday, September 8, 2020, Flexacoin ($FXC) became available to migrate to Amp ($AMP).
 See the official announcement. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Flexacoin directly using US dollars.
-Investors seeking to acquire Flexacoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to acquire Flexacoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.